CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Introduction

-Our \textbf{contributions} are highlighted as follows. \begin{itemize} \item To the best of our knowledge, ACE is the first work to comprehensively demonstrate the feasibility of generative cross-modal retrieval on text-to-image/audio/video retrieval.
-Extensive experiments show that ACE achieves state-of-the-art performance and outperforms the strong baselines on Recall@1 by 15.27\% on average. \item We propose to generate coarse-fine semantic identifiers for multimodal data, which hierarchically disentangles the semantics of the data. \item We propose coarse-to-fine feature fusion mechanism for bridging the semantic gap between natural language queries and identifiers, which corresponds to the hierarchical properties of semantic identifiers. \end{itemize}
+Our contributions are highlighted as follows. \begin{itemize} \item To the best of our knowledge, CART is the first generative cross-modal retrieval framework that comprehensively supports text-to-image/audio/video retrieval. \item We propose generating coarse-to-fine semantic identifiers, enabling a unified representation of multimodal data. \item We propose a coarse-fine feature fusion mechanism which effectively helps the retrieval model to perceive the query semantics. \item Extensive experiments demonstrate the superior performance of CART.
+Meanwhile, CART has stable retrieval efficiency and beats the single-tower model or dual-tower model under large-scale corpus. \end{itemize}